 Under the Narcotic Drugs and Psychotropic Substances Act, it is illegal for anyone to produce, possess, sell, purchase, transport, store, or consume any narcotic drug or substance of psychotropic nature.

-The NDPS Bill was introduced in the Lok Sabha on 23rd August 1985 and passed by both the Houses of the Parliament.
+The NDPS Bill was introduced in the Lok Sabha on 23rd August 1985 and passed by both the Houses of Parliament.
 The act holds true throughout India and applies to each and every one of its citizens.

 It is not of any hidden knowledge that Malana village is well known for its Hash commonly known as the Malana cream.
 It’s locally produced and is widely grown in the mountainous regions of the Himalayas.